open-neuroscience/open-neuroscience.github.io/content/en/post/autoreward2/index.md

 Feel free to access the [Github](https://github.com/jjballesteros/Arduino-AutoReward) page or the [Arduino forum post](http://forum.arduino.cc/index.php?topic=476643.0) to obtain the **code**, check for the circuit **sketch**, and see some **pictures**.

-Also check this [link for a video](https://photos.app.goo.gl/inLCLgfL1IqyNhQP2) of a mice test

 PD: If someone is scandalized by the code, I am getting better on it, it is not my main strength.
 Please, improve it!
 Of course, I have in mind many possible upgrades such as a screen, a SD card port, to change the Keypad for a wireless interface (tactile?) … Did someone say smartphone plus Bluetooth?
 Going fancy, a barcode reader to easily introduce subjects’ data… And here is where I relay in the open-access idea, I offer it and hopefully someone implement any of the ideas.
 If so, remember to share!